Fan1ing/LGC-msBNN-EA/README.md

 In the **data.xlsx** file, from left to right are:

 the structural formula of molecules (SMILES), first-order features, second-order features, first-order and second-order optical features.
+In the **data.xlsx** file, from left to right are: the structural formula of molecules (SMILES), third-order features，first-order features, second-order features, first-order and second-order optical features.（We have removed some duplicate molecules from the data.xlsx）